brootaylor/gulp-build-config/README.md

 # Gulp Build Config

 A build system using Gulp.
 With a few other sneaky buildly things chucked in.
-So yes, not just Gulp 🙂
+So yes, not just Gulp. 🙂

 ## What's in it